-The project knowledge will be also shared with other LCRP projects through the regular coordination meetings.
-There will also be events organised around the inauguration of projects which will specifically target high-level participation and ensure the activities are widely reported by the main media outlets.
-Finally, the project activities and results will continuously be reported and reflected on the UNDP Lebanon website social media platforms such as Facebook, Twitter etc. This will be the responsibility of communication officers based on the projects and working in coordination with the UNDP Country Office Communications team.
-At the LCRP level the contribution will be reported and reflected in the relevant sector reporting.
+There will be events organised around the inauguration of projects which will specifically target highlevel participation and ensure the activities are widely reported by the main media outlets.
+Finally, the project activities and results will continuously be reported and reflected on the UNDP Lebanon website and social media platforms such as Facebook, X, LinkedIn, etc. This will be the responsibility of communication officers based on the projects and working in coordination with the UNDP Country Office Communications team.
+All the knowledge products will be also shared on the UNDP website.